Andorra regularly reports hate crime data to ODIHR.

 |Year||Hate crimes recorded by police||Prosecuted||Sentenced|

-ODIHR notes the year-to-year increase in numbers of investigated, prosecuted, and adjudicated hate crimes.
-However, based on the available information, it observes that Andorra’s hate crime recording and statistics do not sufficiently distinguish hate crimes from other crimes.
-In addition, ODIHR observes that Andorra would benefit from reviewing its existing legal framework in order to ensure that bias motivation can be effectively acknowledged and appropriate penalties can be imposed on the perpetrators.
+ODIHR recognizes Andorra's efforts to report on hate crimes to ODIHR.
+However, based on the available information, it observes that law enforcement agencies have not recorded the bias motivations of hate crimes.
+In addition, ODIHR observes that Andorra would benefit from reviewing its existing legal framework in order to ensure that bias motivations can be effectively acknowledged and appropriate penalties can be imposed on the perpetrators.

-ODIHR recalls that in the Ministerial Council Decision 9/09, participating States have agreed to a definition of hate crime shared by all OSCE participating States.
-It has also committed to collecting reliable data and statistics on hate crimes.
-To that end, hate crimes need to be distinguished throughout the recording and data collection process from hate speech crimes as well as crimes of discrimination or illegal association.
-In the Ministerial Council Decision 9/09, participating States have also committed to enacting specific, tailored legislation to combat hate crimes, providing for effective penalties that take into account the gravity of such crimes.
-ODIHR stands ready to support Andorra in meeting its relevant commitments through the provision of comprehensive resources and tailored assistance in the area of hate crime recording and data collection as well as further resources and tailored legislative advice.
+ODIHR recalls that in Ministerial Council Decision 9/09, OSCE participating States committed to promptly investigating hate crimes and ensuring that the motives of those convicted of hate crimes are acknowledged.
+To that end, the law enforcement must, first of all, record the bias motivations of hate crimes.
+Participating States also committed to enacting specific, tailored legislation to combat hate crimes, providing for effective penalties that take into account the gravity of such crimes.
+ODIHR stands ready to support Andorra in meeting its relevant commitments through the provision of comprehensive resources and tailored assistance in the area of hate crime recording and data collection, as well as further resources and tailored legislative advice.